annaraymond/Data146EC/README.md

 #### Image 3: Histogram of Liberia's Covariates
 <img src = "Unscaled_Histogram.png" width = "500">

 This plot, however, was largely overtaken by the existance of the 'age' column which has a strong tendancy to pull the graph right due to the temporal aspect of this particular covariate.
 To combat this, and to partially visualize what the standardized data which I will be using later in the analysis will look like, I standardized that dataset, and replotted it onto the histogram.
-I removed an additional outlier to the right at around x = 12 (which is still related to the age's temporal aspect) and adjusted the bins accordingly for a hopefully clearer histogram
+I removed an additional outlier to the right at around x = 12 (which is still related to the age's temporal aspect) and adjusted the bins accordingly for a hopefully clearer histogram.
 #### Image 4: Scaled Histogram of Liberia's Covariates
 <img src = "Scaled_Histogram.png" width = "500">

+## Logistic Regression - the initial classifer
+To begin to attempt to classify educaiton through the existance of the other features, I used a logistic regression.
+Simply running the regression without any changes in the standardization of the data or the hyperparameters of the logistic regression gives us an accuracy of .57025.
+This is not a bad jumping off point and is highly indicative of the trends seen above in the pre analysis analysis.

+### Standard Scaler
+I, again ran the logistic regression, except this time on the standard scaler feature available from the sklearn.preprocessing library.
+This yielded a slightly better accuracy of .57030.
+While this is better, it is nowhere near enough of a positive increase in accuracy to deem this form of standardization useful

+### MinMax Scaler
+Once again, I ran the logistic regression on the same data but using the MinMaxScaler feature also available from the sklearn.preprocessing library.
+This created a worse outpyt of .5701 accuracy therby indicating that I could retire the MinMaxScaler from use for the rest of the analysis on this dataset

+### Normalizer
+I ran the logistic regression with a normalizer as well, also available from the sklearn.preprocessing library.
+This attempt at preprocessing the data yielded an accuracy of .64652, the highest so far by a LOT considering the only aspect of the regression that I changed was the preprocessing.

+### Robust Scaler
+Finally, I tested the logistic regression with a robust scaler and it produced around the same accuracy as the other preprocessing methods.
+Because of this, I used the Normalizer as my scaler for the rest of the analysis that I did on this data set.